zenml-io/zenml-plugins/how_to_trigger_pipelines_through_http/README.md

 --set-env-vars ZENML_PASSWORD=<INSERT-HERE>,ZENML_USERNAME=<INSERT-HERE>,ZENML_SERVER_URL=<INSERT-HERE>,PIPELINE_NAME=<INSERT-HERE>,PIPELINE_BUILD=<INSERT-HERE>,ZENML_STACK=<INSERT-HERE>
 ```

-{% hint style="info" %}
-For large python packages within the requirements file, you might need to
+_For large python packages within the requirements file, you might need to
-increase the `--memory` of this function.
+increase the `--memory` of this function._
-{% endhint %}

 3) You may now trigger your pipeline on the endpoint provided by the
 GCloud function.